top of page

 Why Are Contour Lines Important?

-Understanding contour lines helps you:
+Understanding contour lines allows you to:

-• Plan hiking or biking routes.
+• Plan efficient hiking or biking routes.

-• Determine drainage patterns and watershed boundaries.
+• Analyze drainage patterns and define watershed boundaries.

 Step-by-Step Guide to Reading Contour Lines